man0l/salonease/features.md

     - Generate a CSV file of client data.
   - **Response:**
     - Stream the CSV file for download.

+### Additional Considerations

+- **Testing:**
+  - Implement unit and integration tests for client management features using Jest and React Testing Library.

+- **Performance:**
+  - Optimize client data fetching and updates to ensure a responsive user experience, especially for salons with a large client base.

 ## 10. Booking and Appointment Management